Araq/nimedit/docs.rst

 CTRL+S         Save the current file.
 CTRL+N         Open a new buffer.
 CTRL+Q         Close the current buffer.
+CTRL+Space     Open auto-complete.
+F1             Switch between editor and console.
+F5             Rerun the most recently executed console
+               command.
 ==========     =========================================

 Commands
 ========

-Many commands like ``CTRL+E`` give the focus to the so called "prompt".
-This prompt replaces many traditional UI elements with a command line.
+Many shortcuts like ``CTRL+E`` give the focus to the "prompt".
+This prompt replaces many traditional UI elements with a command line interface.
 The syntax is simply "command arg1 ... argN".
+Arguments are seperated by whitespace.
+You can also use single quotes (``'term'``) or double quotes (``"term"``).
+The standard escape sequences like ``\t`` are available within double quotes.
-Every command is case insensitive of course.
+Every command is case insensitive.

 ``e``, ``exec``
   Run a Nim script.
 Select some text, press CTRL+e, type "doQuote" (without the quotes),